Panagiotou/OnlinePriceTracker/docs/database.md

 exit;

-# After you are done, run:
+# After you are done, run (While beign inside the OnlinePriceTracker folder):

 gedit .env